Last updated on March 30, 2021 at 12:08

 It also releases cyanide in small amounts when metabolized.
 This is normally not a problem but will be if overdosed or the person taking it has defective cyanide metabolism.

-Sodium nitroprusside is used in cases where acute reduction of blood pressure is necessary, like malignant hypertension and hypertensive crises.
+Sodium nitroprusside is used in cases where acute reduction of blood pressure is necessary, like hypertensive emergencies.

 Drugs with unknown mechanism

 Hydralazine is interesting as the mechanism of which it causes vasodilation is unknown.
 It significantly activates the sympathetic nervous system and should therefore always be used with beta blockers.
 It also frequently causes headache and nausea.
-It’s only used in hypertensive emergencies and in hypertension in pregnant women.
+It’s rarely used nowadays, only used as a second or third line in hypertensive emergencies and in hypertension in pregnant women.

 Drugs acting on RAAS